Smart investments create smarter entrepreneurs, which create economic impact for our region.

 Grand Angels Venture Fund will invest in 12-15 companies during the next few years, and provide follow-on investments for portfolio companies.
 Its focus is in B2B technology, advanced manufacturing, advanced agriculture technology and life sciences companies that are currently generating revenues, or are pre-revenue with a clear path to exit.

-Since forming in 2015, the fund has closed eight deals.
+Since forming in 2015, the fund has closed thirteen deals.